hmc-cs111-fall2016/regular-expressions/reflection.md

    implementing it?
 (You don't have to write code for this part.
 You could say "I would use literal extension to..." or "Scala's rules for valid identifiers prevent...")

+The easiest things to say are things with repetition.
+For me, regular expressions can be strong when using union operators with the Kleene star.
+One can then specify patterns that can be arbitrarily long (with the Kleene star) and relatively complex using the union operator within the Kleene star.
+In fact, the family of operators <*>, <+>, and {n} are all related to doing things with repetition.
+As a result, we can be very specific about our repetitions.